t2ym/gulp-i18n-leverage/README.md

   - Overwritten localized JSON files in source
   - Overwritten default JSON files in source
   - Overwritten bundle JSON files in source [if translation is done in bundles](#leverage-task-with-unbundle)
+  - Overwritten bundle XLIFF files in source if XLIFF import/export are setup

 Outputs are ready to commit in the repository